We would like to give you a short guide to get familiar with the different neighbourhoods in Rotterdam.

 Map of Rotterdam

 Kralingen is international and hip.
 It attracts a mix of students, expats, Rotterdamers and the social elite.
 Its buildings were mostly created in the 19th or early 20th century and have often been beautifully renovated.
 When walking through the streets, you can feel the unique atmosphere of royal green lanes with villas and cosy streets with many student and fraternity houses.
 Want to go to the beach?
 You can find it a short walk away at the lake Kralingse Plas.
-Commuting to the city centre by bike only takes around 10 minutes.
+Erasmus students are only a short walking or cycling distance away from their campus and commuting to the city centre only takes around 10 minutes.
 As one may expect, housing prices reflect the desirability of the area.
 Crooswijk refers to the area next to Kralingen on the west side.
 As many parts of Rotterdam, it is a melting pot of different cultures and people from all layers of the society.

 Delfshaven is located on the western part of Rotterdam.
 It is a place where students, starters, creatives, Rotterdamers and people from all over world live.
-Delfshaven is attractive due to its moderate rents and its closeness to the city centre and many educational institutions as the Erasmus MC, the Hogeschool and the Codarts art school.
+For students, Delfshaven is attractive due to its moderate rents and its closeness to the city centre and many educational institutions as the Erasmus MC, the Hogeschool and the Codarts art school.
+Also Erasmus University Students find their home in Delfshaven and benefit from a direct metro connection to the campus.
+Cycling to the Erasmus University takes around 20-25 minutes.

 Overschie is a family friendly and green neighbourhood in the northwest of Rotterdam.
 By car you reach the city centre within just 10 minutes, by bike within around 20 minutes.
 You can enjoy easy access to the highways and free parking.